 We know that we are going to die but it is t some unknown time in the future; therefore, we push it out of our minds.

 But then there comes a time when our days are up and it is time to die.

-On a personal note, I had never been seriously ill in my life until I got COVID-19 the late part of September, and was in the hospital for five days.
-I am still suffering consequences of it and will--according the the doctors--for severl months.
+On a personal note, I had never been seriously ill in my life until I got COVID-19 the late part of September in 2021 and was in the hospital for five days.
+I am still suffering consequences of it and will--according to the doctors--for several months.

 It is appointed unto man to die and then face God's judgment.
 The plan of salvation is simple.
 For the publican, it was "be merciful to me a sinner."
 Luke 18:13; for the keeper of the prison, it was: "Believe on the Lord Jesus Christ and thou shall be saved. . ."
 Acts 16:27--31.

-For a real realistic drama of what God's judgment will be similar to, I suggest a viewing of Heaven's Gates and Hell's Flames. https://realityoutreach.org.
+For a real realistic drama of life, death, and judgment will be similar to, I suggest a viewing of Heaven's Gates and Hell's Flames. https://realityoutreach.org.
 The "Man to See," Edward Bennett Williams, a Washington insider and popular lawyer, told his son shortly before his death that he was "about to see real power."
 We all eventually will do the same.